tinacms/tina.io/content/guides/general/inline-blocks/settings-modal.md

 Head to `components/Hero.js` and make these changes:

-1. Define `data` in `Hero` to use in the styles
+1. Define the style props in `Hero`
 2. Add dynamic inline styles
+3. Pass the block's data to the Hero
-3. In the template, update block defaults
+4. In the template, update block defaults
-4. Add fields to render in the modal
+5. Add fields to render in the modal

 **components/Hero.js**